reactivesw/DevProc/frontend/start_a_new_vue_project.md

 }
 ```

-In the above code, we map the `fetchProducts` action to a local method with the same name, then call it when the component is created.
+In the above code, we map the `types.FETCH_PRODUCTS` as a local method `fetchProducts` and call it when the component is created.